UPDATE: McMinn County seniors identified as victims in fatal crash days before graduation

 UPDATE: The names of the two McMinn County teens who lost their lives during a fatal crash this week have been released.

-Family members of the victims reached out Wednesday to identify and confirm the identities of their loved ones.
+Family members reached out to Local 3 on Wednesday to identify and confirm the identities of their loved ones.

 18-year-old Robert Hicks was one of the two victims killed in the crash Tuesday night - the other being the driver, McMinn County senior Cameron Bohannon.